justinskolnick/arch-digital.github.io/about.md

   <div class='bio'>
     <img src='/public/michael-dougherty.jpg'>
     <p>
-      Michael Dougherty is a front-end and Python specialist with over a decade of software development experience.
+      Michael Dougherty has over a decade of software development experience.
       He studied computer science at Penn State University, and has worked on a <a href='http://michaeldougherty.info/web.html'>variety of projects</a>
       for companies like USA Network and the University of North Carolina.
+      He specializes in advanced front-end work and Python/Django.
     </p>
   </div>
 </div>